lmdavalos/endless/README.md

 6) plot_summaries_v9.R, plot_smooth_v4.R, plot_conditional_v5.R use already generated RData files to plot coefficients, GMRF smooths, and conditional effects.

-7) loo_pit_plo_v9.R generates and plots loo-pit simulations and requires both models to be compared.
+7) loo_pit_plo_v10.R generates and plots loo-pit simulations and requires both models to be compared.

 8) network1_v3.R makes a network plot based on cov_brms_v3.csv, which was compiled by hand.
-The colors were adjusted by hand.
+Three plots and arrow colors were adjusted by hand.